ibaiul/url-shortener/README.md

 Secrets are injected as part of the continuous delivery process, in this case using Jenkins instead of a vault to simplify things.

+#### Snyk
+Snyk is integrated in the CI/CD pipeline to check for known vulnerabilities on the dependencies.

 ## TODO

-#### Snyk
-Integrate Snyk to check known vulnerabilities on the dependencies.

 #### Logs
 Send logs to my Logstash instances so that they are indexed in Elasticsearch and can be visualized in Kibana.